maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 * `support for ad blocking
   <https://github.com/maemo-leste-extras/jib/issues/7>`_ (lists based on uBlockOrigin)
 * support `file:///` to access local files;
+* various graphical changes to improve the user-experience;
 * handle command line arguments to handle XDG or Hildon opening a URL;

 The jib browser has been made specifically for devices with limited CPU, and memory capabilities.